charlesleavitt13/pidoors/README.md

 **Via Web Interface:**
 1. Navigate to **Cards** > **Add Card**
-2. Enter card details (scan card at reader to get ID)
+2. Enter **Card ID / PIN** (scan the card at the reader, or type the keypad PIN you want to assign) and **User ID**
 3. Assign access groups and schedules
 4. Click **Add Card**

+The **Card ID / PIN** value is unique.
+The same field is used for Wiegand card numbers and keypad PINs — there is no separate PIN field.

 **Via CSV Import:**
 ```csv